Calculate Sun’s Altitude at Sea with Logarithm Tables

 The calculated altitude is determined from trigonometric formulas using the observer’s dead reckoning position, the sun’s declination, and other relevant parameters.

-By comparing the observed altitude with the calculated altitude, navigators establish a Line of Position (LOP).
+By comparing the observed altitude with the calculated altitude, navigators can then establish a Line of Position (LOP).
 This step is essential in celestial navigation, as it refines dead reckoning and provides a reliable method to determine the ship’s position.